We believe that every child deserves to feel

 Victoria Haney

 Working in her community as a pediatric nurse, serving children and youth ministry in the local church, and becoming foster parents, Victoria sees the value in people.
 She has spent several years dedicated to learning all she can about trauma and the effects it has on our children and families.
 She and her husband have 3 precious kids that have come to them through foster care.
-As the director of Youth initiative, she takes her love for people and her passion for trauma informed care to raise awareness and meet a huge need in our community – caring for the older child from foster care.
+As a Parent Coach and TBRI Practitioner who focuses on foster family recruitment & support, she takes her love for people and her passion for trauma informed care to raise awareness and meet a huge need in our community – caring for the older child in foster care.

 Cristalle Turner

-As Lead Director, Cristalle seeks to provide cohesion and support to the County Directors serving across all 11 Restore counties.
+As Lead Director, Cristalle seeks to provide cohesion and support to the County Directors serving our 6 Metro East Restore counties.
 Cristalle and her husband were foster parents for 11 years and adopted 3 children, making them a family of 8!
-Most recently, Cristalle has served with The Restore Network as the Madison County Director and has counted it a privilege to walk alongside families as they navigate the beauty and brokenness of their fostering stories.
+Cristalle previously served with The Restore Network as the Madison County Director and has counted it a privilege to walk alongside families as they navigate the beauty and brokenness of their fostering stories.
 Cristalle is passionate about discovering hope in the journey, celebrating everyday moments and clinging to the truth that God is making all things new.

 Liz Sanders